KenKundert/assimilate/doc/configuring.rst

  |  *user_name*: The user name of the person that started *Assimilate*
  |  *prog_name*: The name of the *Assimilate* program.

-The notifier is only used if the command is not running from a TTY.
+The notifier is only used if the standard output from *Assimilate* does not go directly to a terminal window (a TTY).

 Use of *notifier* requires that you have a notification daemon installed (ex:
 `Dunst <https://wiki.archlinux.org/title/Dunst>`_).
 The notification daemon